-"Lakeshore will ensure that our Town has character and a sense of place."
+"Lakeshore will ensure that our Municipality has character and a sense of place."
 Growth must be managed appropriately to create a sense of place and overall community belonging while maintaining and enhancing unique community characteristics.
-The Town of Lakeshore will promote improved quality of life for Lakeshore residents by making the Town a desirable place to live, work and enjoy recreational opportunities.
-The Official Plan will enhance the Town's character and sense of place through the following strategies:
+The Municipality of Lakeshore will promote improved quality of life for Lakeshore residents by making the Municipality a desirable place to live, work and enjoy recreational opportunities.
+The Official Plan will enhance the Municipality's character and sense of place through the following strategies:

-- a) Promote community identity and preserve unique community characteristics; - b) Provide appropriate community services and amenities; - c) Establish a new Primary Node with a unique mix of amenities and experiences; - d) Promote public access to the waterfront and enhanced recreational opportunities; - e) Protect agricultural lands for a variety of agriculture and agriculture-related activities and limit non-agriculture related uses within agricultural areas; - f) Promote the preservation of cultural and heritage features; - g) Support the reinvestment in and rehabilitation of communities through the use of Community Improvement Plans; and - h) Promote good community design appropriate to the local character.
+a) Promote community identity and preserve unique community characteristics;

+- b) Recognize, celebrate and promote First Nations' culture within the Municipality through urban design, landscape architecture, and public art. - c) Provide appropriate community services and amenities; - d) Establish a new Primary Node in Wallace Woods with a unique mix of amenities and experiences; - e) Promote public access to the waterfront and enhanced recreational opportunities; - f) Promote and ensure well-designed built form and urban design that encourages a sense of place and provides for public spaces that are of high quality, safe, accessible, attractive and vibrant. - g) Protect agricultural lands for a variety of agriculture and agriculture-related activities and on-farm diversified uses, and limit non-agriculture related uses within agricultural areas; - h) Promote the integration of urban agriculture and edible landscapes as a means to celebrate, integrate, and recognize Lakeshore's agricultural landscape in urban areas. - i) Promote the preservation of cultural and heritage features and archaeological resources; - j) Support the reinvestment in and rehabilitation of communities through the use of Community Improvement Plans; and - k) Promote good community design appropriate to the local character.